CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Running Using the Dockerfile

-Build the image
+Build the image:

 ```shell
 docker build -t dextusdimage .
 ```

-Run the container
+Run the container:

 ```shell
 docker run -d -p 8080:8080 -p 8081:8081 --name dextusd dextusdimage
 ```

-> Note: `-p 8080:8080 -p 8081:8081` must be included so that you can access the endpoints
+> Note: Include `-p 8080:8080 -p 8081:8081` to ensure access to the endpoints.

-Run the container with the flag, passing in the .env in the same directory
+Run the container with the flag, passing in the .env in the same directory:

 ```shell
 docker run -d -p 8080:8080 -p 8081:8081 -v .:/conf --name dextusd dextusdimage -appconf=/conf/.env
 ```

-> Note: `-v .:/conf` mounts a volume from your current directory to a directory in the container, which can be anything except `/app` because that is used for the binary.
+> Note: `-v .:/conf` mounts a volume from the current directory to a directory in the container, which can be anything except `/app` because that is used for the binary.
 The location of the `-appconf` flag needs to point to this mounted volume. ([see Mount Volume](https://docs.docker.com/reference/cli/docker/container/run/#volume))

 ##### Running Using Docker Compose

 This is the easiest way to start the service locally, because in addition to starting the service it also starts the Redis cache, Prometheus, and Grafana.
 If there is an `.env` file in the same directory as the docker-compose.yml file, it will automatically use those values when building and starting the containers and it will use the `-appconf` flag to pass the file into the service.

-Start the containers using
+Start the containers using:

 ```shell
 docker-compose up -d